autograms/autograms/docs/autograms_concepts/advanced_concepts/interpreter.md

 ## interpreting python statements

-Python statements (as well as the `boolean_condition` field of nodes with .a/.b/.c suffixes) are interpreted by the StatementInterpreter class `/autograms/statement_interpreter.py`.
-At initialization, the StatementInterpreter uses the AgentConfig to load all python imports that will be allowed within the scope of the program.
-It also overrides any python builtins that are not explicitly listed in the AgentConfig to prevent them from being called.
+Python statements (as well as the `boolean_condition` field of nodes with .a/.b/.c suffixes, and arguments to AutoGRAMS functions) are interpreted by the StatementInterpreter class `/autograms/statement_interpreter.py`.
+At initialization, the StatementInterpreter uses the AutogramConfig to load all python imports that will be allowed within the scope of the program.
+It also overrides any python builtins that are not explicitly listed in the AutogramConfig to prevent them from being called.

 When the StatementInterpreter called from a PythonNode (action="python_function"), it first parses out any variable assignments that are in the code.
 It then executes the code using the python `eval` command, which unlike the `exec` command, returns the resulting value of the code expression it evaluates.
 The python `eval` command takes in 3 argument